OnyxianWiki/onyxianwiki/docs/OnyxianCore/actions.md

 The Onyxian Core comes with a lot of built in actions, and they can take parameters to change what they do, making it so you can do basicly anything with them.

-Actions are built in to the plugin, but they are al
+Actions are built into the plugin, but they are al
 ## Full list